ronnievsmith/firebase-v4-auth/README.md

  - Vanilla, easy-to-read JavaScript / ECMA Script
    - Promise based functions aligned with Firebase documentation
    - Plain id based event listeners
-   - Account changes are email verified

 ### [LIVE DEMO](https://abracadabra-8012b.firebaseapp.com/)

 ### Installation

-Every effort has been taken to simplify this authentication user interface code.
-The CSS and JavaScript are embedded in the top and bottom of the HTML file.

 The easiest way to install this example is to clone or download it.

 ### Contribute

-If you found a bug, have any questions or want to contribute please let me know, [ron@rack.pub](mailto:ron@rack.pub).
+If you found a bug, have any questions or want to contribute or collaborate please let me know, [ron@rack.pub](mailto:ron@rack.pub).

 ### License